turbot/terraform-provider-turbot/website/docs/r/shadow_resource.html.markdown

 # turbot\_shadow\_resource

-Shadow resources allow management of the Turbot representation (a shadow) of the actual resource.
+Shadow resources allow management of the Turbot Guardrails representation (a shadow) of the actual resource.
 A shadow resource provides two important capabilities:
-  * The shadow will wait until Turbot has discovered the actual resource before being created.
+  * The shadow will wait until Turbot Guardrails has discovered the actual resource before being created.
-  * The shadow will be deleted before the actual resource, allowing a chance for Turbot managed changes to be cleaned up.
+  * The shadow will be deleted before the actual resource, allowing a chance for Turbot Guardrails managed changes to be cleaned up.

 ## Example Usage